ch3paz/update-on-boot/README.md

 * Runs the play on system-boot-time to update the package-cache and install all updates.
 * This is triggered via an systemd-service which uses ansible to perform the steps.
-* A warning is mailed/displayed if a new kernel, or the nvidia-package, were updated
+* A warning is mailed/displayed if a new kernel, or the nvidia-package, were updated.
-* The script may be adjusted to just do an __forced-reboot__ without asking you again ;)
+* The script may be adjusted to just do an __forced-reboot without asking you again__ :)
-* The package-cache is cleared with 'paccache -k1 -r' on every boot
+* The package-cache is cleared with 'paccache -k1 -r' on every boot.

 # Installation